Heikel

-Heikel is a surname from a widely branched Finnish family descended from the Heikkilä farm in the village of Oulunsuu, now a district of Oulu in Finland.
+Heikel is a Finnish surname from a widely branched family descended from the Heikkilä farm in the village of Oulunsuu, now a district of Oulu, Finland.
 Jakob Henriksson Heikkilä sold the farm in 1723 and became a merchant in Oulu.
 His children changed the name to Heikel; three of his sons studied at the Universities of Uppsala and Turku.
 In time, the Heikel family became a significant scholarly family in Finland.
 Branches of the family also live in Sweden and Denmark.
 A large number of members of the family, under the influence of the Fennoman movement, fennicized the name to Heikinheimo in the 20th century.
-Varying spellings of the name have occurred in older times, such as Heickel and Heikell, while confusion with another unrelated family Heickell also occurs.
+Varying spellings of the name have occurred in older times, such as Heickel and Heikell, while confusion with another unrelated family, Heickell, also occurs.

 People with the name Heikel include: